Hooks

 Arguments

-Here are some example values of the data
+Here are some example values of the data argument that being used in

-and onItemQueried
+onItemCaptured and onItemQueried hooks:

 HTTP